TZstatsADS/Spring2019-Proj2-grp2/README.md

 *The above general statement about project 2 can be removed once you are finished with your project.
 It is optional.

-## Project Title Lorem ipsum dolor sit amet
+## Project Title: Safety at College
 Term: Spring 2019

-+ Team #
++ Team #2
 + **Projec title**: + Team members
-	+ team member 1
-	+ team member 2
+	+ Yiwei Li
+	+ Tianchen Wang
 	+ team member 3
-	+ team member 4
-	+ team member 5

-+ **Project summary**: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+	+ HyunBin Yoo

++ **Project summary**:+Our project takes all available data on colleges and universities in New York State and attempts to create a useful shiny app that allows users to explore and compare schools based on user-specific filtering criteria.
+The purpose of our design is to provide users with a bird's eye view of New York colleges and universities; allow them to filter, search, and group schools by their preferred criteria; and further compare two schools on a more micro level.
+A distinguishing feature of our app is the map search function.
+Before we select any filter on the map, we can see all the schools on the map.

-+ **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
+**Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.